 The three tasks we'll be timing are standard ones for data structures: adding data, accessing data, and erasing data.
-The first data structure we'll be using is the vector; then something called a deque (related to a queue), and the map.
+The first data structure we'll be using is the vector; then something called a deque; then something called a map.
 All three are, at least the way we'll use them for now, essentially fancy upgrades of the basic array.